cseljatib/cseljatib.netlify.app/content/home/webinteres.md

 # Order that this section appears on the page.
 weight: 9

-title: Webs
+title: Websites of interest
-subtitle: Interesting sites
+subtitle: Sites that could be helpful

 # Section design
 design: